AntoinouM/csharp-dev/Class5/readme.md

 ## Interface

 - Definition: An interface defines a contract.
 Any class or struct that implements that contract must provide an implementation of the members defined in the interface.

+## Inheritance

+To inherit from a super class we use the semicolon operator:
+> public class WildCats : Cat